balmebru/FishIDisease/README.md

     - Classify diseases into predefined categories (e.g., fungal infection, bacterial lesion, physical injury).
     - Clustering methods (such as k-means) to identify natural groupings in feature data.
     - Outlier Detection: Flag highly abnormal patterns as potential "unknown" disease categories for manual review.

-### High level representation (?)

-To make the output actionable, the information needs to be presented in a clear and user-friendly manner.

-Information Presentation:
-- Visual overlays on segmented fish images (e.g., highlighting diseased areas in red).(?)
-- Tabular summaries for batch analysis, including health scores, detected issues, and key attributes like redness levels or size deviations.
-- Alerts or flags for critical health concerns.

-### Connect sensor information to the Image (?)

-Linking sensor data with image analysis can provide context for environmental conditions affecting fish health.

-Common Sensors:
-- Turbidity: Measures water clarity, which can affect image quality and fish health.
-- pH: Detects acidity or alkalinity changes, potentially influencing disease prevalence.
-- Dissolved Oxygen: Essential for maintaining fish health.
-- Temperature: Key for identifying stress conditions or optimal ianges for aquaculture.

-Potential Integration:
-Synchronize sensor readings with video timestamps to contextualize disease detection.
-Use metadata fusion techniques to correlate sensor values with observed health issues.

 ### Dataset description